Veterans – Welcome!

 Your VA Educational Benefits are determined by the date of your enlistment in the military.
-The final decision as to the type of benefits you will receive is determined by the Department of Veterans Affairs.
+South Suburban College does not determine benefit eligibility or payment rates.
+All questions regarding eligibility, housing, books and supplies stipends should be directed to VA.
+All determinations and final decisions are made by the Department of Veterans Affairs.

 According to Federal and State guidelines, a veteran must maintain satisfactory academic progress in order to be eligible to receive assistance.